IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 ## Historically

+### _Slander of Women Act 1898_
+> Words imputing unchastity to women actionable without special damage.
+Words spoken and published after the passing of this Act which impute unchastity or adultery to any woman or girl shall not require special damage to render them actionable: Provided always that in any action for words spoken and made actionable by this Act a plaintiff shall not recover more costs than damages unless the Judge or Magistrate shall certify that there was reasonable ground for bringing the action.

 ### Flogging or whipping
 Section 67 of _Offences Against the Person Act 1867_ allows whipping as a punishment for males only.
 The _Criminal Code Act of 1893_ prohibits flogging or whipping of females.
 Flogging is the use of a cat-o’-nine-tails and whipping is done with a rod.
 The _Indictable Offences Summary Jurisdiction Act 1894_ allows young males convicted of crimes to be whipped.
 12-16-year-old boys can be whipped 12 times or less, and boys under 12 can be whipped 6 times or less.
 The _Crimes Amendment Act 1941_ ended the use of flogging and whipping as a punishment.